-To begin a gestural drawing, you will need to complete a series of sketches.
+To begin a gestural drawing, you must complete a series of sketches.
 Over a short period, these can be as short as sixty-second intervals, for example.

 Gestures can be found everywhere in the world around us, from animals, humans, objects, and vegetation.
-Gestural drawings of the human form moving and expressing motion, movements, and emotions of the human form quickly executed through sketching.
+Gestural drawings of the human form moving and expressing the human form’s motion, movements, and emotions are quickly executed through sketching.

 Don’t Focus on Drawing Detail when Drawing and Sketching

-Learning to sketch quickly under timed conditions is an excellent way to focus on the form of your subject as opposed to representing the details.
+Learning to sketch quickly under timed conditions is an excellent way to focus on your subject’s form instead of representing the details.

 A timed drawing challenge can be set up to enable you to draw under pressurized conditions.

 An alternative method is to listen to a piece of music.
-While drawing under set timed intervals you will enable you to focus on the form of your subject, and speed up the process of drawing.
+While drawing under set timed intervals, you will enable you to focus on the form of your subject and speed up the drawing process.